Sereyvidya/Projects/OncoLens/README.md

 ## 🙏 Acknowledgements

 - `clinical.json` dataset was obtained by applying filters on data from the National Cancer Institute Genomic Data Commons (GDC).
-- This project was completed in collaboration with Victoria Vo and Jerrison Wong with guidance from Professor James Casaletto.
+- This project was completed in collaboration with **Victoria Vo** and **Jerrison Wong**.
+- I would like to thank **Professor James Casaletto** for his guidance and support throughout the development of this project.